kandula-rakesh/cs7810_Group1/deliverables/documentation.md

 [2] Chelsea Ong.
 “People are Getting Travel Ideas From Social Media – Often With Hilarious Results.”
 CNBC, 26 April 2022. https://www.cnbc.com/2022/04/26/what-happens-when-people-use-tiktok-and-instagram-to-make-travel-plans.html.
 [Accessed 27 September 2023].

 ### Competency Questions
-1. How to query the Knowledge Graph (KG) to get the details of the location, tourist is visting? (expected_input: state, popular city, popular tourist destination, expected_output: details of the location includes, activities, popular tourist spots, accomodation etc).
+* What are the details and specifications of a location that is to be visited ?
-2. How user can decide the mode of the transport (X), given his/her budget (B)? (expected_input: float value, output: transport modes)
+* What can be the mode of transport for a given range of budget?
-3. What are the activities(A) can be performed, in the location(Y), for eg: kayaking, rafting, sky-diving, trekking etc. (this can be further filtered by using Budget (B) as the constraint.)
-4. List all the locations(Y), if user is interested to participate in specific activity(A), sorted the prices from low to high.
-5. List all the tourist spots (TS), for the given location (Y).
-Eg: Beaches, Mountains, National Parks and Monuments, Buildings etc. (this can be further filtered by using Budget (B) as the constraint).
+* What kind of activities can be performed in a given location?
+* What are the locations that facilitate one particular activity, sorted from low to high based on price range?
+* What are the different tourist spots for a given location?
-6. What type of accomodations/Housing (H) availble in Budget (B) for the location (Y).
+* What type of accommodations are available in a budget range for a given location ?
-7. How user can search nearby places/tourist attractions?(input: tourist_location, output: nearby locations) (depends on data supports this or not?)
+* Which locations offers multi-cuisine restaurants?

+### Added to scope
+* What are the top-rated accommodations, attractions, modes of transport & restaurants ?

+### Descoped Competency Questions
+* What are the nearby places/tourist attractions?
-8. Querying the KG, based on preferred activities for the current season.
+* What are the preferred activities for the current season?
-9. Which are the destinations offer pristine beaches, clear waters or water activities.
+* Which are the destinations that offer water activities ?
-10. Which location offers multi cuisine restaraunts, suitable for food lovers.

 ### Integrated Datasets